spoddutur/spark-notes/spark_memory_management.md

-## Spark Memory Management
+## Task Memory Management
-In this blog, we'll address following 2 questions:-
+Task is the smallest unit of execution that operates on a partition in our dataset.
+Its basically the threads that run within the Executor JVM of a Worker node to do the needed computation per partition of our data.
+Given that Spark is an in-memory processing engine, all of the computation that a task does happens in-memory.
+So, let's try to understand Task Memory Management...

+We'll section Task memory management into 3 parts to understand this topic better:
-- **What are the memory needs of a task?**
+- **1. What are the memory needs of a task?**
-- **How does Spark arbitrate memory between Execution and Storage?**
+- **2. How does spark arbitrate memory within a task?**
-- **How is memory shared among different tasks running on the same worker node ?**
+- **3. How is memory shared among different tasks running on the same worker node?**

 ### 1.What are the memory needs of a task?
 Task is basically smallest unit of execution that represents a partition in our dataset.
 Every task needs 2 kinds of memory: